evanlouie/reactive-snap/src/posts/2017-11-11-aotd-merge-sort.md

 ---
 layout: post
-title: 'AOTD: (External) Merge Sort'
+title: "AOTD: (External) Merge Sort"
 categories: algorithms
-tags: [ algorithms, distributed, parallel, typescript ]
+tags: [algorithms, distributed, parallel, typescript]
 ---

 Hard to explain my love for MergeSort.
 It's easily one of my favourite algorithms for its simplicity and recursive nature; being the closest to a literal "divide & conquer" algorithm you could possibly get to.